vzexg-2/SHS/README.md

 recommend using the Python, the nodejs version is not working properly

 The nodejs version is unstable.
-- by not showing the menu
+- sometimes not showing the menu
 - error while reading bruteforce command ( cannot bruteforce the wifi ssid )
 - slow response/respond ( can take more than 20 second after running 1 command, like usage or scan